-And it all this analysis of parallel TCP streams sounds a little academic and unrelated to networking today, its useful to note that many ISPs these days see BitTorrent traffic as their highest volume application these days.
-Bit Torrent is a peer-to-peer protocol that undertakes transfer of datasets using a highly parallel transfer technique.
-Under BitTorrent the original data set is split into blocks, each of which may be downloaded in parallel.
+If all this analysis of parallel TCP streams sounds a little academic and unrelated to networking today, it is useful to note that many Internet Service Providers (ISPs) currently see BitTorrent traffic as their highest-volume application.
+BitTorrent is a peer-to-peer protocol that undertakes transfer of datasets using a highly parallel transfer technique.
+Under BitTorrent the original dataset is split into blocks, each of which can be downloaded in parallel.
 The subtle twist here is that the individual sessions do not have the same source points, and the host may take feeds from many different sources simultaneously, as well as offering itself as a feed point for the already downloaded blocks.
-This behaviour exploits the peer-to-peer nature of these networks to a very high extent, potentially not only exploiting parallel TCP sessions for speed gains, but also exploiting diverse network paths and diverse data sources to avoid single path congestion.
-Considering its effectiveness in terms of maximizing transfer speeds for high volume data sets and its relative success in truly exploiting the potential of peer-to-peer networks, and of course the dramatic uptake of BitTorrent and its extensive use, BitTorrent probably merits closer examination, but perhaps that's for another time and an article all on its own.
+This behavior exploits the peer-to-peer nature of these networks to a very high extent, potentially not only exploiting parallel TCP sessions for speed gains, but also exploiting diverse network paths and diverse data sources to avoid single path congestion.
+Considering its effectiveness in terms of maximizing transfer speeds for high-volume datasets and its relative success in truly exploiting the potential of peer-to-peer networks-and of course the dramatic acceptance of BitTorrent and its extensive use-BitTorrent probably merits closer examination, but perhaps that is for another time and an article of its own.